gregsadetsky/minimalish-django-starter/README.md

 - https://github.com/jefftriplett/django-startproject - similar to this as well
 - other ones: [djangox](https://github.com/wsvincent/djangox), [django-react-boilerplate](https://github.com/vintasoftware/django-react-boilerplate), [Django Material Kit](https://github.com/app-generator/django-material-kit)

-## huh!
+## credit

-this project was done during my time at the [Recurse Center](https://recurse.com/)
+this project was done during my time at the [Recurse Center](https://recurse.com/). thanks to [Rob Simmons](https://github.com/robsimmons) for the contributions!

-[^0]: if you're on mac, I suggest [Postgres.app](https://postgresapp.com/) to run postgres locally and [Postico](https://eggerapps.at/postico2/) to view & change stuff in the database
 [^1]: it's really confusing to use the word "template" because it's not a ... [template](https://docs.djangoproject.com/en/4.2/topics/templates/)...
-[^2]: not married to this version, it's just very modern and version 5 juuust came out so I'll hang around 4.2
-[^3]: because you only get [one chance](https://docs.djangoproject.com/en/4.2/topics/auth/customizing/#changing-to-a-custom-user-model-mid-project)
+[^2]: because you only get [one chance](https://docs.djangoproject.com/en/4.2/topics/auth/customizing/#changing-to-a-custom-user-model-mid-project)